 - GCSE Optional Subjects

-Art: Art & Design, Art: Photography, Business, Computer Science, Food Preparation & Nutrition, Design Technology, Drama, French, Geography, German, History, Latin, Media Studies, Music, Physical Education, Sociology, Spanish.
+Art: Art & Design, Art: Photography, Business, Computer Science, Food Preparation & Nutrition, Design Technology, Drama, French, Geography, German, History, Media Studies, Music, Physical Education, Sociology, Spanish.

 - Non-GCSE Optional Subjects

 ICT (Cambridge National Certificate), Travel & Tourism (BTEC First Award), Child Development (Cambridge National Certificate), PE: Sport Science (Cambridge National Certificate), DT: Engineering Design (Cambridge National Certificate).

 Citizenship and Values, Beliefs & Ethics, PSHE and Sport.